cartesi/docs/cartesi-rollups_versioned_docs/version-0.9/api/index.md

 ![img](../front-end-api.png)

 - [**AddInput**](./json-rpc/sol-input.md#addinput) — Submits input data to the Rollups' [InputBox](./json-rpc/sol-input.md) smart contract on L1 as a regular [JSON-RPC blockchain transaction](https://ethereum.org/en/developers/docs/apis/json-rpc/).
 When that transaction is mined and executed, an event is emitted containing the submitted input’s index, which the front-end can later use to query associated outputs.
 In the future, there will also be support for sending inputs via an aggregator service.
-- [**QueryOutputs**](./graphql/basics.md) — Submits a query to a Cartesi L2 node to retrieve vouchers, notices and reports, as specified by the Cartesi Rollups [GraphQL schema](https://github.com/cartesi/rollups-examples/blob/main/frontend-console/graphql/schema.graphql).
+- [**QueryOutputs**](./graphql/basics.md) — Submits a query to a Cartesi L2 node to retrieve vouchers, notices and reports, as specified by the Cartesi Rollups [GraphQL schema](https://github.com/cartesi/rollups/blob/main/offchain/graphql-server/schema.graphql).
 - [**InspectState**](./inspect/inspect.api.mdx) — Submits a query to a Cartesi L2 node to retrieve arbitrary dApp-specific application state.
 - [**ExecuteVoucher**](./json-rpc/sol-output.md#executevoucher) — Submits a JSON-RPC blockchain transaction to request a given voucher to be executed by the [Cartesi dApp](./json-rpc/sol-output.md) smart contract on L1.
 This is how a dApp’s results, such as a transfer of assets, can take effect on the underlying blockchain.
 It should be noted that the contracts will only actually execute the voucher if it has been finalized, meaning that its contents can no longer be disputed.
 Finalization is explained in more detail in the [Main concepts](../components.md#epochs) section and in the [Rollups On-chain article](https://medium.com/cartesi/rollups-on-chain-d749744a9cb3).

 :::tip
-The complete specification for these front-end APIs, including additional endpoints, can be found in the Rollups HTTP APIs reference.
+The complete specification for these front-end APIs, including additional endpoints, can be found in the Rollups HTTP APIs referenc.
 :::